rse-verification/auto-deduct-toolchain/README.md

-# toolchain
+# auto-deduct-toolchain

 This is a project for composing a formal verification toolchain using TriCera, Frama-C and custom Frama-C plug-ins.

-The development environment and toolchain is provided in as a docker container.
+The development environment and toolchain is provided as a docker image.

-## Building the docker container
+## Building the docker image

 In the examples we are using bash, but the syntax should be similar in your command line shell of choice.